arhirapara76/spoofSensePod/README.md

 How to customize:-
 - You can also set a custom design, for which you have to call a function in the ViewController.

-Below are the various functions:-
+Below are the various functions:

  - SpoofSense.buttonBackgroundColor
  - SpoofSense.appFirstName